eddmann/eddmann.github.io/_posts/2013/2013-12-09-simple-function-driven-development.md

 ## Example

-To piece all these functions together into a collective example I have decided to demonstrate with a cached fibonacci calculatation, the desired number being stored in a configuration file.
+To piece all these functions together into a collective example I have decided to demonstrate with a cached Fibonacci calculation, the desired number being stored in a configuration file.
-Below is the example multi-level configuration file we will be using, defining that we wish to calculate the 50th fibonacci number.
+Below is the example multi-level configuration file we will be using, defining that we wish to calculate the 50th Fibonacci number.

 ```php
 # config.php